 About

-I am a cybersecurity researcher, doctoral student in Purdue University’s Doctor of Technology program, and senior industry practitioner with more than two decades of experience in threat intelligence, security operations, and enterprise cyber defense.
-My work sits at the intersection of artificial intelligence, cybersecurity, and knowledge representation, with a particular focus on building systems that make machine-generated threat intelligence more transparent, interpretable, and operationally useful.
+I am a cybersecurity researcher, doctoral candidate in Purdue University’s Doctor of Technology program, and senior industry practitioner with more than two decades of experience in threat intelligence, security operations, enterprise cyber defense, and responsible AI.
+My work sits at the intersection of artificial intelligence, cybersecurity, knowledge representation, and explainable cyber threat intelligence.

 Research Areas